 At a glance, Avast VPN price for its premium plan can be confusing.
-You’ll need to pay $59.99 yearly for a single Windows or Mac account.
-An Avast Secureline price for Android or iOS accounts will cost $19.99/year.
+You’ll need to pay $47.88 yearly for a single device.

-Note that all the above plans support only a single device.
-You’ll have to fork out $79.99/year for a plan that allows up to 5 concurrent connections.
+Note that the above plan supports only a single device.
+You’ll have to fork out $59.88/year for a plan that allows up to 5 concurrent connections.

 Avast offers a 30-day-money-back policy for Avast Secureline app purchased through its online retail store.
 However, the refund policy is subjected to the usage of less than 10GB or 100 times of connection made.

 For risk-free testing, you can download the Avast VPN trial version, which allows you unlimited access to the service for 7 days.

 The 7-day trial doesn’t require any registration, nor your credit card number.
 It’s a no-strings-attached installation that allows you to try out Avast VPN to your content.